Guidelines on Eligibility, Application and Selection Procedures

 - Outside of the United Nations system.

-Selection CriteriaLeadership, vision and commitment: The candidate for the Grant has demonstrated, through leadership and innovative initiatives and actions, tangible results and impacts at the local, national, regional or global levels in advancing energy for sustainable transport, in a manner that is consistent with the three dimensions of sustainable development (social, environmental, economic) and the vision, objectives and criteria of the Grant.
+Part I. Past and Present AchievementsLeadership, vision and commitment: The candidate for the Grant has demonstrated, through leadership and innovative initiatives and actions, tangible results and impacts at the local, national, regional or global levels in advancing sustainable energy for eradicating poverty and promoting prosperity.
+The applying institution is sustainable over time.
 The candidate has demonstrated leadership, vision and commitment in initiating and implementing polices and measures that support Sustainable Development Goal (SDG) 7 “Ensure access to affordable, reliable, sustainable and modern energy for all”, in particular, by aiming actions at one or more of the following objectives:

 - Provision of modern energy services;